 Located on the southernmost tip of Southern California’s coast, San Diego County teems with beautiful sandy beaches.
 From surfing to biking to boardwalk strolling, San Diego’s coastline offers something for every traveler, whether you’re visiting solo, as a couple, or with your family.

-Ready to explore San Diego’s coastal pleasures?
+Ready to explore Southern California’s coastal pleasures?
 Grab a pair of flip-flops and chill out on some of these top-rated San Diego beaches!

 Top-rated San Diego beaches